Voral/vs-version-incrementor/docs/config.md

 #### How `ScopePreservingFormatter` Works:

-- The formatter accepts an array of scopes in its constructor.
+- The formatter accepts an array of scopes or scope interpreters in its constructor.
 - If the array of scopes is empty, *all scopes* will be preserved.
-- Otherwise, only the scopes specified in the array will be included.
+- Otherwise, only the scopes that match the specified patterns or interpreters will be included.

-Example Configuration:
+#### Basic Usage with Static Scopes:

 ```php
 use Vasoft\VersionIncrement\Changelog\ScopePreservingFormatter;